 Should You Apply or Not?

-I see no reason to apply.
-Plenty of normal credit cards give 0% for 12 months and unlike the Frys card, they won’t charge interest retroactively if it takes you longer than 12 months to pay the balance.
-Plus a normal credit card usually has a rewards program too.
+I honestly see no reason to apply for the Fry’s card.
+There are plenty of regular, general use credit cards that offer 0% for 12 months that won’t charge interest retroactively if it takes you longer than the 12 month promotional period to pay the balance.
+Plus, a regular credit card typically has a rewards program too that provides 1% cash back or points on all purchases.

-If you want a credit card to purchase a big ticket item, you will be better off with regular credit card deals for financing.
+If you want a credit card to finance a big-ticket item, you will be better off with regular credit card deals that allow you to avoid interest for 12, 15 or even 18 months, all while earning rewards for the purchase amount.
 Check out my constantly updated list of the best credit cards that give you 0% on purchases